AI Prompts for Commerce Engine

 Requirements:

-- Use BrowserTokenStorage for automatic token persistence
+- Use BrowserTokenStorage for automatic token persistence in the session config

-- Export the SDK instance from lib/storefront.ts
+- Export two SDK accessors from lib/storefront.ts:

 - Include onTokensUpdated callback (to sync auth state) and onTokensCleared callback (to redirect on session loss)